tazama-lf/docs/Guides/slack-canvas-relay-guide.md

 ### 4.3 Create the GitHub Personal Access Token

 Create a classic PAT with the `read:project` scope only.
 The Lambda uses it for a single GraphQL lookup per event, to resolve the issue or pull request title and URL (the webhook payload carries only the node ID).
+If the board contains items from private repositories, the PAT also needs read access to those repositories (classic `repo` scope, or a fine-grained token with read-only Issues and Pull requests permissions); without it the lookup returns no content and the canvas shows the fallback node identifier described in [section 7](#7-monitoring-and-troubleshooting).
 Resolve the project node ID while you are at it:

 ```powershell
 gh api graphql -f query='query { organization(login: "tazama-lf") { projectV2(number: <N>) { id title } } }'